wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 Credits: [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) {cite}`carrots_2006`.
 ```

-They account for the large variation in things all around us.
-In food
+They account for the observable variation in things all around us.
+In
-products, variants have been actively selected for to create the wide
+agriculte, variants have been actively selected for to create the wide
 varieties of shapes, color and taste we see in our food items today ({numref}`carrots`).
 Historically, variants have been selected purely on these visible phenotypes
 and new ones have been created mainly by chance in large-scale crosses.